filipsnastins/concurrency-control-with-dynamodb/README.md

 - Exclusive (write) lock - prevents both reads and writes.

 Using pessimistic locking, we can resolve the problem with concurrent "charge and change amount" requests.
 In this example, the "Charge `PaymentIntent`" request acquires a lock on the `PaymentIntent` before attempting to initiate the charge request, ensuring that no other request is currently modifying the `PaymentIntent` at the same time.
-The concurrent "Change `PaymentIntent` amount" request failed because it could not acquire the lock.
+The "Change `PaymentIntent` amount" request failed because it could not acquire the lock.

 ```mermaid
 sequenceDiagram